Sean Farrant Dip. Couns MBACP

 Supervision: I receive regular supervision from a B.A.C.P accredited supervisor.
 Supervision ensures I work legally, safely and ethically.

 I am a registered member of the BACP, British Association for Counselling and Psychotherapy.
-I am bound by the BACP’s ethical framework for good practice in counselling and psychotherapy.
+I am bound by the BACP’s ethical framework for good practice.

 Training, qualifications & experience